faresbouzayen/serverconfig/Readme.md

-# Use this script at your own risk.
+# Use at your own risk.
 Run the script as root with apache2 installed.